Quickstart for Users

 Node.js

-You can use either x402-fetch or x402-axios to automatically handle 402 Payment Required responses and complete payment flows.
+You can use @x402/fetch with either native fetch or axios to automatically handle 402 Payment Required responses and complete payment flows.

 Fetch